Yrahcaz7/The-Septenary-Forest/docs/grids.md

 - `getTooltip(data, id)`: **optional**.
 Adds a tooltip to the gridables, appears when they hovered over.
 Can use basic HTML.
 Default is no tooltip.
 If this returns an empty value, that also disables the tooltip.

 - `layer`: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.

+Additional features:

+- `needLayerUnlocked`: **optional**.
+If this is false, the layer need not be unlocked for the player to click gridables.